Looking for work is a full-time job. Here are some useful tips to get you started.

 Active job search

-Networking, online job portals, vacancies on company websites, in newspapers etc. – use all of these channels to help you find a job.
-Talk to friends, acquaintances (even from a long time ago) and tell them what sort of job you are looking for.
-A large number of vacancies are filled in this way.
-Your personal contacts can also be very helpful when looking for work.
+Networking, online job portals and vacancies on company websites or in newspapers – all of these channels can help you to find a job.
+Talk to friends and acquaintances (even from a long time ago) and tell them what sort of job you are looking for.
+A lot of job vacancies are filled in this way.
+Your personal contacts can be very helpful when looking for work.

-Personnel consultants and/or headhunters have a lot of useful contacts with employers and can provide you with individual advice and assistance.
+Make use of their services – they have a lot of useful contacts with employers and can provide you with individual advice and help.

 Following up on applications

-If you haven’t had a response to an application for some time, get in touch with the company and calmly and politely ask them about the status of your application.
-This shows the potential employer that you are interested and makes them aware of you!
+If you haven’t had a response to an application for some time, get in touch with the company and politely ask them about the status of your application.
+This shows a potential employer that you are interested and makes you stand out from other applicants.